Keyboard shortcuts

 proxelar -i tui

 An interactive terminal interface built with ratatui.
-Shows a table of all captured requests with method, status, host, path, and response size.
+Shows a table of all captured requests and WebSocket connections with nine columns: time, protocol, method, host, path, status, content-type, size, and duration.

 Key bindings